cloudops/cloudmc-standard-kb/en/administration/rbac-use-cases-advanced.md

 ---

-The following are use cases to illustrate the flexibility of CloudMC roles with real-world examples.
+The following are use cases to illustrate the flexibility of Hypertec Cloud roles with real-world examples.
 Unless otherwise indicated, the examples assume an account that has a primary role of *Guest*, no additional roles,  *Viewer* access on at least one environment in the organization, and that the account is created in the organization intended to be accessed.
 These are examples only, individual needs will vary.

 The diagram below depicts two hypothetical organizations with environments and a sub-organization.
 Note that Organization A has two tags, **billable** and **managed**, and Sub-organization C has one tag, **billable**.